 Kimball Art Center ranks as one of the largest centers for art in Park City.
 The center educates and inspires resident artists and guests through events, classes, exhibitions and community.
-Visitors receive free admission, allowing them to browse rotating displays from artists in different mediums.
+Visitors receive free admission, allowing them to browse displays in different mediums.

 Past exhibitions include: ink for Alaska, innovations in clay, popped and twister, wildlife, iconic artists, and landscapes.
 In addition to changing exhibits, Kimball Arts Museum has over 300 classes a year for adults, children, beginners and skilled artists.

 If vacationing in August, attend Kimball Arts Festival.
-The event draws some 50,000 people and over 200 artists from all over the U.S. The festival also serves as the center’s primary fundraiser.
+The event draws some 50,000 people and 200-plus artists from the U.S. The festival also serves as the center’s primary fundraiser.
 Tickets cost $5-$12 per person, and three-day passes are available.

 McMillen Fine Art Photography Gallery